If you’re a slow reader, you might be pulling your hair out with frustration.

 Reading Slowly Doesn’t Have To Be A Bad Thing

-And another thing to consider is that books and articles aren’t really meant to be the end.
+And another thing to consider is that finishing books and articles at any pace is not meant to be the end of the learning process.

 2 Responses